-The Talbot CARES Small Business Grant Program is Not Accepting New Applications at This Time
+The Talbot CARES Small Business Grant Program is Closed

 The COVID-19 public health crisis is also an economic crisis for Talbot County’s business owners and workers in every industry.
 We update this information daily to bring you the latest information and best resources to help you manage your business during this pandemic.
 At the Talbot County Economic Development and Tourism, we are here to support you, not just in times of crisis, but every day.

-Join Us for a Private-Sector Conference Call Tuesdays at Noon to Get the Latest COVID-19 Updates for Business.
+Join Us for a Private-Sector Conference Call the Second and Fourth Tuesday of Each Month at Noon to Get the Latest COVID-19 Updates for Business.

 Code: 471 585 551

 Mark your calendars for the next call on November 10.